hikrr/pycljs/README.md

 # pycljs

-- This is just a personal preferred choices for fullstack development aiming for quick POC.
+- This is just personal preferred choices for fullstack development aiming for quick POC.

 # How to run this repo